squid1127/md-server/README.md

 A tiny markdown preview server for your services.

+## Maintenance

+This project is currently maintained by [squid1127](https://github.com/squid1127), although not very well (I suck at frontend lol ~ squid).
+Feel free to open issues or PRs.

 ## Features

 - Serves markdown previews styled with heavily modified GitHub-flavored markdown.